DobeenKim/AustraliaZoo/readme.md

 4. Refresh browser to see updates

-🐛 Troubleshooting
+##🐛 Troubleshooting

-Common Issues
+###Common Issues

 1.Lists not showing

-⦁	Ensure JavaScript is enabled in browser
+-Ensure JavaScript is enabled in browser
-⦁	Check browser console for errors (F12)
+-Check browser console for errors (F12)

 2.Styling issues

-⦁	Clear browser cache (Ctrl+F5)
+-Clear browser cache (Ctrl+F5)
-⦁	Verify CSS is properly linked
+-Verify CSS is properly linked

 3.Click events not working

-⦁	Check if JavaScript is loaded
+-Check if JavaScript is loaded
-⦁	Verify event listeners are properly attached
+-Verify event listeners are properly attached

-🤝 Contributing
+##🤝 Contributing

 We welcome contributions to improve the Australian Zoo website!